thogermine/url-shortener/README.md

 - Remove the `@RequestHeader String username` from all method signatures.
 - Where the TokenService require a userName or a User, use the SecurityContext to get the User and use it directly or extract the username from the User instance.

+Now it is time to test the new solution using Basic Auth.

+Import the postman collection: `UrlShortener v2.postman_collection.json`

+Use it to test that your solution works!

 #### Solution step 5

 ```java